top of page

 Basement Bathrooms

-Build a Bathroom in your basement can be expensive, usually costs from 13k up to 20k, depends on the size, hardware, fixtures, contractors.
+Build a Bathroom in your basement could cost some money, depends on the size, hardware, fixtures, contractors.

 Some of the newly built homes have basement drains already set up and ready to hook up.
 Older homes do not have any drain system set up, and a sump pump will be needed, sump pump will be included with bathroom price. sump pump costs 1.5k in material plus labor.